jensbambauer/seriale/site/content/program.md

                       speaker:
                         - name: Young Man Kang
                           link: young-man-kang
                       details: "South Korean web dramas have attracted great international attention in recent years, especially outside their home country, and are becoming increasingly successful and popular.
 Young Man Kang from Seoul will introduce the success concepts behind the most popular web dramas, as well as talk about co-production opportunities and the distribution of web series in South Korea and Asia.
-He is a film producer, director of the Seoul Webfest and the LA Webfest and with his company YMK Productions he focuses on branded series.
-He also represents the VOD platform KTH (Korea Telecom Hitel) at Seriale, who is specifically looking for web series."
+He is a film producer, director of the Seoul Webfest, Asia Web Awards and the LA Webfest and with his company YMK Productions he focuses on branded series."
                     - title: Web Series Market in South America
                       type: Business Talk
                       length: 2
                       time: 11:00 | 11am
-                      speaker:
+                      speakers:
                         - name: Gastón Haag
                         - name: Sergio Sosa
                           link: sergio-sosa